bruceravel/demeter/documentation/Athena/ui/glist.rst

 :menuselection:`Group --> Copy group`.
 This makes an identical copy of the current group and places it at the end of the groups list.
-All parameters are identical and the data arrays in :demeter:`ifeffit` are all copied -- only the :demeter:`ifeffit` group name in different.
+All parameters are identical and the data arrays in :demeter:`ifeffit` are all copied |nd| only the :demeter:`ifeffit` group name in different.

 Copying is very useful for examining how changes in parameter values propagate through the data processing.
 You can make one or more copies,